Post

 Stephen Kaufman: Versioning Agents Like Products

-Stephen’s session was discussing how we need to treat AI deployments similar to how we treat application development and deployment.
+Stephen’s session was discussing how we need to treat AI deployments - just like disciplined Software Engineering.

 • Track agents side by side against a baseline to catch behavioral drift.